tsnellgrove/dark_castle3/doc/to_do.md

 ##########################

 Version 3.76 Goals
-- create a Surface class
+- create Surface class
-- create Chair class
+- create Seat class
-- Text & UI updates
+- pull errors out of validate()
+- implement Seat, Bed, and Nook in game

 - DONE: create Surface class!! (was 'Shelf')
 	- GOAL: similar to container but prep is 'on'; no open() or lock() ; has max_obj attribute